|Type||Ad-supported web browser|

 - Guide 1: How to Remove Tortuga Browser from Windows.

-- Guide 2: Get rid of Tortuga Browser from Mac OS X.
+- Guide 2: Get rid of Tortuga Browser on Mac OS X.

-- Guide 3: Remove Tortuga Browser from Google Chrome.
+- Guide 3: Remove Tortuga Browser in Google Chrome.

 - Guide 4: Erase Tortuga Browser from Mozilla Firefox.